colemanm/guides/calculate_areas_in_qgis.md

 3. Select "Create a new field" called "area" with type "whole number" and a width large enough to accommodate your rough area size.
 4. Expand the "Geometry" functions and double-click `$area`, then click OK to run the calculations.

 You now have a column with your boundary's area in map units.
 If your data is in meters, divide the square meter area by 1,000,000 to get the area in sq km.
-If the result is feet and you want square miles, divide the result by 27,878,372 (5280*2).
+If the result is feet and you want square miles, divide the result by 27,878,372 (5280 squared).